Odra CLI

 cargo run --bin odra_cli -- print-events DogContract -n 2

-💁 INFO : Printing 4 the most recent events for contract 'DogContract'
+💁 INFO : Printing 2 most recent events for contract 'DogContract'

 'old_name': Mantus